News from BIOCYCLE

 All work packages have now started and made progress.

-The health care providers’ and patients’ surveys, coordinated by the CCFA in the USA and by the patients’ association AFA in France, with the help of ECCO, and in which participated more than 400 patients and close to 300 doctors, are finished and results have been presented at ECCO congress 2017 and 2018.
-The manuscript summarizing the most important results are currently submitted for publication.
+The health care provider and patient surveys, coordinated by the CCFA in the United States and by the patients’ association AFA in France, with the help of ECCO, have been completed.
+More than 400 patients and close to 300 doctors participated in the surveys.
+Results were presented at ECCO’17 and ECCO’18 and recently published in Clinical Gastroenterology and Hepatology.

-The pharmaco-economic work package led by Gothenburg University has started and a theoretical pharmaco-economic model for the cycling of Immunomodulators or biologics has been generated based on a Markov-type decision tree model.
-The results of this model have been presented at the ECCO 2019 congress and published in the following months in the Journal of Crohn and Colitis.
+The pharmaco-economic work package, led by Gothenburg University, has allowed the generation of a theoretical pharmaco-economic model for the cycling of immunomodulators or biologics based on a Markov-type decision tree model.
+The results of this model were presented at ECCO’19 and have now been published as a full paper in the Journal of Crohn’s and Colitis.
+The model will soon be adapted and refined thanks to the data coming from the SPARE clinical trial.

-The final aim of Biocycle is to generate a multidimensional integrated tool to help making decision as far as treatment withdrawal and cycles in Crohn’s disease and more broadly in IMIDs.
-To this end, the consortium is working on a clinical decision support system (CDSS).
-A publication on this concept has been published in the Journal of Crohn and Colitis in 2018 and the consortium is currently working on a first version of the CDSS tool.
-This tool will be tested by a small number of IBD clinicians on a first series of patients and will be optimized by this first experience, also using artificial intelligence.
-It will later be fed by the results of the SPARE clinical trial and the other BIOCYCLE work packages.
+The final global aim of BIOCYCLE is to generate a multidimensional integrated tool to help in decision making with respect to treatment withdrawal and cycles in Crohn’s Disease and, more broadly, in immune-modulated inflammatory diseases.
+To this end, the consortium is working on a clinical decision support system.
+A publication on this concept has recently appeared in the Journal of Crohn’s and Colitis and the consortium is currently working on a theoretical model.
+This theoretical model will be built with the help of the UR-CARE database.
+Indeed, a collaboration is under development with UR-CARE and the participating centres to create a treatment decision algorithm based on a large number of retrospective real-life data and also to further use UR-CARE to improve a decision model reinforced by deep learning based on the prospective follow-up of the patients.
+These models will then be fed by the results of the SPARE clinical trial and the other BIOCYCLE work packages, which will also contribute to their refinement.

 For more information, see: the BIOCYCLE website: http://biocycle-project.eu/; EU reference: grant agreement No 633168 – BIOCYCLE (PHC-13-2014).